VeryBjord/BlenderCamPath/README.md

 ## Preqs
 -Cheat engine (CE)
 -Blender
-  -You need to manual add pymem to your blender app in order to be able to use '''import pymem'''
+  -You need to manually add pymem to your blender app in order to be able to use import pymem

  ## 1. Setup
  -You need to open photo mode (while in replay mode) from the right side panel (not the timeline)